🔭 Metrics Explorer Home Page

 "Correlation does not imply causation" is a fundamental principle in statistics and scientific research.
 It means that just because two variables are related or appear to change together, it doesn't necessarily mean that one causes the other.

 Example: Ice cream sales and drowning rates both increase in summer.
 They're correlated, but one doesn't cause the other.
-The common cause is warmer weather.
+The common cause is warmer weather — and trips to the beach!

-Understanding that correlation is not causation is crucial for critical thinking, scientific research, and avoiding logical fallacies in data interpretation.
+Understanding that correlation is equal to causation is crucial for critical thinking, scientific research, and avoiding logical fallacies in data interpretation.

-Metrics Explorer allows you to have confidence in identifying these relationships, but there could be any number of factors that actually drove causation.
+Metrics Explorer allows you to have confidence in identifying the relationships between metrics, but there could be any number of factors that actually drive causation.
 This principle reminds us to be cautious when interpreting data and to look for additional evidence before concluding causal relationships.

 Example interpretation

-Let's put this into marketing terms and do an example.
-Here's a set of tiles from a real customer's dashboard, set over 60 days of data.
+Let's put this into marketing terms.
+Below is a set of tiles set over 60 days of data.

 In this example, we've chosen Facebook Spend as our primary metric, identified by it's purple highlight and caption.
 This means all other metrics tiles visible are showing their correlations to Facebook Spend, the primary metric.

-We can see that Customer Acquisition Cost (CAC) has a strong negative relationship over this timeframe.
+We can also see that Customer Acquisition Cost (CAC) has a strong negative relationship over this timeframe.
 In the case of CAC, this is a good thing - we want CAC do go down.
-Even though it's a "strong negative" relationship, we want CAC to go down.
-So in this case, a "strong negative" result is actually good.
-These nuances are important to understand if you want to leverage the full power of Metrics Explorer.
+Negative does not necessarily mean bad - these nuances are important to understand if you want to leverage the full power of Metrics Explorer.

 As you can see from the yellow "No relationship" tag, Lower Funnel Organic Visits had no relationship over this timeframe, meaning that increases in Facebook Spend did not drive significant changes in this metric.
 However, "Lower Funnel Revenue," our custom filtered metric tracking revenue on these same channels, showed a strong positive relationship.